 Thirty new scholarships will be awarded over ten years to students from sub-Saharan Africa, thanks to a £1.3 million gift to the School from GSK.
-The Sir Andrew Witty GSK Scholarships recognise the contribution retiring GSK CEO Sir Andrew has made to the company, and his commitment to addressing health challenges in the developing world, particularly in Africa.
+The GSK Scholarships for Future Health Leaders recognise the contribution retiring GSK CEO Sir Andrew has made to the company, and his commitment to addressing health challenges in the developing world, particularly in Africa.

 The scholarships will support the training and development of the next generation of leaders in global health, and strengthen the capacity of health systems in Africa.